Shippable/docs/sources/deploy/rollback.md

 We are working on an easy, single click UI action for rollback since we believe this is an important scenario.
 However, there are some easy ways to roll back your deployments by pinning input versions.

 ##Rolling back a release

 <img src="/images/deploy/rollback-release.png" alt="Shippable Continuous Integration and Delivery" style="width:500px;vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

 In this scenario, you have a setup where the deploy job you want to rollback is preceded by a release job in your pipeline.
 The easiest way to roll back to a previous deployment here is:

-* Identify the versionName of the release you want to roll back to.
-To do this, go to the Pipelines page and click on the deploy job.
+* Identify the `versionName` of the release you want to roll back to.
+To do this, go to the SPOG page and click on the deploy job.
 Find the correct previous deploy version in the versions listed above the console logs.
 Then click on "trace" to see which release was in that deploy.
 Write down the `versionName` for the release.

  <img src="/images/deploy/rollbackDeployTrace.png" alt="Shippable Continuous Integration and Delivery" style="width:1000px;vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

  * Navigate to the configuration page for the deploy job.
 From the "trace" view, click the job name in the breadcrumb at the top of the page, and then the "configure job" wrench in the top right.
 Find and select the desired `versionName` for the release version.
 This will pin the release input so that future deployments will use this version.
-Alternatively, `versionName` or `versionNumber` may be [pinned in shippable.jobs.yml](/platform/workflow/job/overview).
+Alternatively, `versionName` or `versionNumber` may be [pinned in shippable.jobs.yml](/platform/tutorial/workflow/crud-job/#pinning-specific-resource-versions).

 * Re-run the deploy job by going to the Single Pane of Glass (SPOG) view, right clicking on the job, and clicking on `Run`